krb5/krb5/doc/rst_source/krb_admins/admin_commands/sserver.rst

    the key for that service principal available for sclient.

 5) sclient returns the error:

     ::

        sendauth rejected, error reply is:
-               " No such file or directory"
+           "No such file or directory"

    This probably means sserver couldn't find the keytab file.
 It was probably not installed in the proper directory.